 Keep your growing supplies clean Carefully clean your seedling trays and pots between uses.
 If seedlings show signs of damping off, discard them immediately (and do not compost them).
 UC Davis has a perfect summary of the role of sanitation in preventing damping off: "Sanitation is important because spores of the organisms that cause damping-off can survive in dust, planting medium, or soil particles in flats and pots.
 To reduce survival of the pathogens, remove and discard diseased plants and sterilize containers."

 Pythium remains as a possible pathogen You cannot eliminate Pythium from your soil without killing other "good" organisms.
 The old horticultural advice was to sterilize soil before planting seeds, but even Purdue University now agrees that this harms the beneficial soil organisms and that "in sterile soil, reintroduced diseases may spread faster than they would in unsterilized soil."
 Organic gardening is based on maintaining beneficial organisms in soil.

 For more information about planting seeds, and seedling care, watch our videos on Seed Germination, Seed Starting, Soil Blocking, and Direct Sowing.
 All these videos link to articles in our blog, and our videos and blog articles are research-based.
-An authoritative book that gives you extensive information on all aspects of starting seeds is The Seed Starters Handbook.

 Pick your seeds.
 Grab some Quickroot.
 Choose seed trays with pots, or Soil Blockers.
 Follow these damping off prevention tips.
 Have happy seedlings!